 - Happens in Drawn Together when Xandir's roommates role play as his family to help him confront them about his homosexuality.
 However, his friends decide to go for the worst-case scenario approach and by the end of it, over half the group is dead.
 Xandir thanks his friends' corpses and merrily goes off to speak to his family.

 - When things first start getting violent, Clara is quick to ask "Why are we still doing this when Xandir isn't here?"

-- Life With Louie does this, when Andy thinks about asking his boss for a pay rise.
-Ora convinces him to try with Louie.
-Of course, it turned into Crowning Moment of Funny:
+- Life with Louie does this, when Andy thinks about asking his boss for a pay rise.
+Ora convinces him to try with Louie:

 - Right after that, Ora and Louie do it again, to show Andy how he should act.

 - Rugrats: In the subplot to the first episode, "Tommy's First Birthday", adult brothers Stu and Dru Pickles attempt to stage a puppet show version of "Little Red Riding Hood".
 While the babies go on the episode's adventure, we keep flashing back to the puppet show's degeneration into petty bickering and emotional baggage.
 After it ends, a third adult comments "Well, it was definitely a spirited performance."

 - The Replacements has Gordo trying to teach Dick how to treat women so he asks Dick to pretend that he is K.